exercism/java/CONTRIBUTING.md

 ## Overview

 This guide covers contributing to the Java track.
-If you are new, this guide is for you.
+If you are new to the exercism Java track, this guide is for you.

 If, at any point, you're having any trouble, pop in the [Gitter exercism/java room](https://gitter.im/exercism/java) or the [Gitter exercism/dev room](https://gitter.im/exercism/dev) for help.